 In addition, we discover two unexpected extrapolation phenomena.

-The first one, which we dub the ``aha! effect", refers to a situation in which the time series generated by conducting measurement $1$ on a quantum system at specific times does not allow one to say anything at all about the measurement statistics at some future time $\tau$.
-However, if one also considers the corresponding dataset generated by a second, independent measurement $2$, then it is possible to predict the future outcome distribution of measurement $1$ with certainty.
+The first one, which we dub the ``aha! effect", refers to a situation in which the dataset generated by conducting measurement $1$ on a quantum system at specific times does not allow us to say anything at all about the measurement statistics at some future time $\tau$.
+However, if we also considers the corresponding dataset generated by a second, independent measurement $2$, then it is possible to predict the future outcome distribution of measurement $1$ with certainty.

 The second effect, which we call ``fog bank", describes an extrapolation scenario where the system's behavior at some future time $\tau$ is completely unpredictable, and yet it becomes fully predictable at some later time $\tau'>\tau$.